idrinth-thalui/core/dialogue/followers/idrinthFollowerDialogueNebarraIdle.md

 - I don't like your eating habbits, it's strange at best...to eat with a helmet on.
 - You are spilling way too much of your drinks on your helmet, you need a bib!
 - I'm curious, why not take off that helmet once in a while?
+- How exactly do you eat with the helmet on?
+Don't you get food stuck?
+- Isn't it unconftable to sleep with a helmet on?
+I even take my circlet off.